 The Trustees recognise that the key source of financial risk (in relation to meeting their objectives) arises from asset allocation.
-The Trustees acknowledge that they are ultimately responsible for investment strategy and asset allocation.
-They therefore retain responsibility for setting investment objectives given to investment managers and take expert advice as required from their professional advisers.
+They therefore retain responsibility for setting asset allocation and take expert advice as required from their professional advisers.

-The Trustees will review their investment strategy following each formal actuarial valuation of the Plan (or more frequently should the circumstances of the Plan change in a material way).
-The Trustees take written advice from their professional advisers regarding an appropriate investment strategy for the Plan.
+The Trustees will review their investment strategy following each formal actuarial valuation of the Scheme (or more frequently should the circumstances of the Scheme change in a material way).
+The Trustees take written advice from their professional advisers regarding an appropriate investment strategy for the Scheme.